kaia-santosha/kaia-santosha.github.io/index.md

 ## FastAI Course

 I have created numerous posts on important lessons I have learnt from the [fast.ai course](https://www.fast.ai).
-These posts will document my learning journey in the field of AI
+These posts will document my learning journey in the field of AI.
+This is a test update.